ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       [csteffen@ngale-bastion-1 ~]$

 #.
-SSH to your login node using the appropriate hostname (see above) following this syntax:
+SSH to your login node using the appropriate hostname (see :ref:`node_hostnames`) following this syntax:

    .. code-block::